sjeon87/ns-3-dev/src/aodvv2/progress.md

 - Sending packets in a working network

-- Sending packets in the previos network with some broken link
+- Sending packets in the previous network with some broken link

 - Managing packets from an external network (without AODVv2)